-Change (stress) can obviously be healthy or unhealthy, so the problem is not about eliminating stress, but ensuring unhealthy stress is minimized while healthy stress thrives to strengthen at least our species.
+Change (stress) can obviously be healthy or unhealthy, so the problem is not about eliminating stress, but ensuring that unhealthy stress is minimized, while healthy stress thrives enough to strengthen at least our species.

 Productivity is abusively (but popularly) defined throughout history solely as work.

 Rest is taking a break from being productive, according to that abuse.

 The result is widespread and too often deep unhealthy stress from the dominant imbalance between work and rest, because resulting pressures towards “productivity” mean (too often much) more work over rest.

 Remember that imbalance is instability against composure, competence, and genuine progress.